 The data used in this report was collected by the Armed Conflict Location & Event Data Project (ACLED).
-ACLED collects data on reported conflict events in selected African and Asian countries, Central African Republic being among them.
+ACLED collects data on reported conflict events in selected African and Asian countries, Democratic Republic of Congo being among them.
 ACLED researchers collect event data from a variety of sources and code them by date, location, agent, and event type.
 For further details on ACLED and for the full data, see www.acleddata.com und Raleigh; Linke; Hegre, and Karlsen, 2010.